BYD e7: Exterior

-The e7 adopts the ocean series "Marine Aesthetics" design language, but with certain features altered to reflect the lower cost.
+The e7 adopts the ocean series Marine Aesthetics design language, but with certain features altered to reflect the lower cost.
 This includes traditional door handles like one in the BYD Atto 3, two separate taillight units instead of a light bar, and 16-inch wheels.

 Interior

 The interior features a flat-bottom steering wheel borrowed from BYD Destroyer 05 or other e-Series models, a column-mounted gear shifter, a 15.6-inch central display similar to updated global-market BYD Atto 3, and a 5-inch LCD instrument panel.
 The second row features ISOFIX anchor points, air vents, LED reading lights and USB charging ports.
 The trunk has a volume of 528 L.

 Specifications

-It uses BYD's TZ180XSJ electric motor that produces 100 kW (134 hp) and up to 180 Nm (132.8 lb ft) of torque powering the front wheels.
-Two BYD Blade lithium iron phosphate (LFP) batteries with a capacity of 48 kWh and 57.6 kWh are available, corresponding to a CLTC range of 450 km and 520 km respectively.
-Both version's top speed is 150 km/h.
+It uses BYD's TZ180XSJ electric motor that produces 100 kW and up to 180 Nm of torque powering the front wheels.
+Two BYD Blade lithium iron phosphate (LFP) batteries with a capacity of 48 kWh and 57.6 kWh are available, corresponding to a CLTC range of 450 and 520 km, respectively.
+Both versions have a top speed of 150 km/h.